matveynator/netchan/README.md

 listener, err := netchan.Listen[Message](address)
 connection, err := netchan.Dial[Message](address)
 ```

+`Message` is application-defined.
+It may be any supported concrete Go type, and
+it may contain directional nested channels where the application needs them.

 `Dial` returns one logical connection. `Listen` returns a listener, and every
 connected client appears on its ordinary Go channel, `Channels`: